aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 # PostgreSQL Performance Stats Snapper

 While doing load testing on RDS/Aurora PostgreSQL for proof of concept (POC) or for testing the impact of any configuration or code change, its important to collect all the database performance related metrics periodically at a certain interval for post analysis.
 RDS Enhanced Monitoring and RDS Performance Insights collect a lot of database performance metrics and provide dashboards for viewing the historical data.
 There are a lot of other database performance statistics and metrics, which can be collected to assist with deep dive analysis of performance problems post the load testing.

-The snapper script provided here enable periodic collection (snapping) of PostgreSQL performance related statistics and metrics.
-The config file used by the scripts can be customized to add and remove database dictionary views and queries to be snapped as required.
+The snapper script provided here enables periodic collection (snapping) of PostgreSQL performance related statistics and metrics.
+The config file used by the script can be customized to add and remove database dictionary views and queries to be snapped as required.
-The snapper script collects and stores the PostgreSQL database metrics in separate OS files to have minimal impact on the database.
-These files can be loaded into a separate PostgreSQL instance by the loader script for post analysis.
+The snapper script collects and stores the PostgreSQL database metrics in separate OS level files to have minimal impact on the database.
+These files can be loaded into another PostgreSQL instance by the loader script for post analysis.

 ## Prerequisites